-We also teach Geography through our chosen topics exploring cross-curricular opportunities whenever they arise.
+We also teach Geography through our chosen International Primary Curriculum topics and by exploring cross-curricular opportunities whenever they arise.

 Our teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth's key physical and human processes.
 As pupils progress, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes.
 We also focus on the formation and use of landscapes and environments.